takuti/takuti.me/_content/en/note/working-from-home-202004.md

 lang: en
 title: How I'm Working From Home
 lastmod: '2022-09-02'
-keywords: [coffee, accessories, pomodoro, steamer, humidifier, day, stay, wfh, healthy, cook]
+keywords: [coffee, home, accessories, pomodoro, steamer, humidifier, day, stay, wfh, healthy]
-recommendations: [/note/unusual-drinking-and-eating-habits/, /note/fermenting-thoughts/,
+recommendations: [/note/fermenting-thoughts/, /note/unusual-drinking-and-eating-habits/,
-  /note/stop-drinking-alone/]
+  /note/life-with-broken-iphone/]
 ---

 We have spent more than a month since working-from-home (WFH) accidentally becomes a global trend.
 Although I'm still actively adapting my life to the situation day by day, I already got a few solid takeaways from the experience as follows: